Thurmond, West Virginia: 2010 census

 The median age in the town was 57.5 years.
 None of residents were under the age of 24; 40% (two people) were from 25 to 44; 20% (one person) were from 45 to 64; and 40% (two people) were 65 or older.
 The gender makeup of the town was 20.0% (one) male and 80.0% (four people) female.

 Rail transportation

 Amtrak, the national passenger rail service, provides service to Thurmond on the Cardinal route.
-It is the second-least used Amtrak station after Sanderson, Texas.
+It is one of the least used stations on the Amtrak network.

+In 2022, the Amtrak station in Thurmond, WV saw 399 passengers served, compared to 285 in 2018.
+In 2023, 466 passengers were served.

+As of 2024, due to the low annual ridership in Thurmond, the station is unstaffed, there is no waiting room, and no in-person ticket booth or kiosk.

 In popular culture

 The town was the filming location for John Sayles' 1987 movie Matewan since it still possesses many of the characteristics of a 1920s Appalachian coal town.
 The events took place in Matewan, West Virginia, which borders the Kentucky state line about 100 miles away.

 W. D. Thurmond banned alcohol from his lands, which comprised the originally incorporated portion of the town.
 The McKell family, though, had no such scruples, and their Dun Glen Hotel on McKell land just to the east of the Thurmond land became notorious for hosting a 14-year-long card party claimed by Ripley's Believe It or Not to be the world's longest-lasting poker game.